djmorris7/djmorris7.github.io/_pages/teaching.md

 During my MPhil and PhD candidatures at the University of Adelaide, I have gained extensive experience in casual teaching roles across all levels of undergraduate courses.
 Notably, I have undertaken course coordination and stand-in course coordination responsibilities for several courses.
 Additionally, I have supervised several cohorts of students in the Master of Data Science Industry Research program.

 ## Current teaching

-In Semester 1 of 2025 I will be the course coordinator for [Probability and Statistics II](https://www.adelaide.edu.au/course-outlines/104837/1/sem-1/).
+In Semester 1 of 2025 I am the course coordinator for [Probability and Statistics II](https://www.adelaide.edu.au/course-outlines/104837/1/sem-1/).

 ## Experience